meowarex/neptune-projects-fork/README.md

 ## Credits

-Original Neptune version by itzzexcel.
+Original Neptune versions by itzzexcel.
 Ported to Luna framework following the Luna plugin template structure by meowarex with help from Inrixia <3